 The ORYA hockey season typically begins the third week in October and ends in midMarch.
-Teams play in the Granite State League and/or the Seacoast League.
+The ORYA AG tries to find "early ice" to start practices in September.
+Teams play in the Granite State League and scrimmages.
 Each team will have one tournament included in their player tuition.
 Which Tier each team plays in is determined by the league it participates in and is based on how many teams apply for that age group and how competitive the program was the previous season.
-Games are scheduled by each league and how many are based on number of teams in each league/tier, available ice, and teams' scheduling compatibility.
+Games are scheduled by the league and how many are based on number of teams in each league/tier, available ice, and teams' scheduling compatibility.
 As a result, not every team will have the same number of games.